 Speaking of, I have the last installment in my Hoi An series for you today which, as usual, is a compilation of some of my favorite photos from the trip.
 Choosing which images to include in these posts is always hard, but it was especially challenging for this one since almost every photo I captured was a keeper.
 Trust me when I say that is not the norm for me.

 The following are some of my favorite snapshots of Hoi An – mostly street scenes, but also a bit of natural scenery, of which there is no shortage in Hoi An.
-If the photos below pique your interest, you’ll find everything you need to know about planning your own trip to Hoi An at the link below!
+If the photos below pique your interest, you’ll find everything you need to know about planning your own trip to Hoi An via the links included below!

 Did you enjoy this article or find it helpful?
 Save it for later on Pinterest!